elastic/apm-pipeline-library/vars/README.md

 * version:  the version (either a release or a snapshot).
 Mandatory.
 * type: the type of release (snapshot or staging).
 Default 'snapshot'.
 Optional.
 * artifactsFolder: the relative folder where the binaries are stored.
 Default 'build/distribution'.
 Optional
+* outputFile: the file where the log output is stored to.
+Default 'release-manager-report.out'.
+Optional

 ## releaseManagerAnalyser
 Given the release manager output then it analyses the failure if any, and returns